Never Risk More Than 2% Per Each Trade

 Consecutive Losers and Your Trading Capital

 When it comes to money, sometimes looking at a real-world scenario helps.
 Imagine that you hit a losing streak day trading and lost 15 trades in a row, risking 10% on each trade.
-If your starting balance was $20,000, then you would only be left with $4,575.
+If your starting balance was $20,000, you would only be left with $4,575.
 That’s over 85% of your account gone.
 Boom.
 Just like that.

 Expect the Unexpected